MITHaystack/srt-py/docs/config_directory.md

 NPOINT_INTEG_TIME: 5.0
 ```

-* MINIMAL_ARROWS_DISTANCE - The minimum Euclidean distance between the current motor position and the coordinates of the object to be moved to.
+* MINIMAL_ARROWS_DISTANCE - The minimum Euclidean distance in degrees between the current motor position and the coordinates of the object to be moved to.
 If it is not exceeded, the arrows representing the movement of the telescope will not be displayed.
 ```YAML
 MINIMAL_ARROWS_DISTANCE: 5.0
 ```